aidos-lab/aidos-lab.github.io/content/blog/magedge.md

 * Retain key **node feature** information.
 * Ensure **expressivity** at distinguishing pooled graphs.

-Designing pooling methods is a field of ongoing research that has proposed a wide range of methods that balance these goals to varying extents.[/pool]
+Designing pooling methods is a field of ongoing research that has proposed a wide range of methods that balance these goals to varying extents.[^pool]

 ## Why do we need structure-aware pooling?

 Considering the goals above, we find that existing pooling methods often struggle with preserving graphs’ connectivities in an interpretable manner.
 The examples below illustrate how standard pooling methods tend to make counterintuitive pooling decisions even on simple toy examples.
 Node dropping methods, such as TopK or SAGPool, remove nodes, which reduces expressivity and can disconnect entire portions of the graphs.
 Node clustering methods, such as Graclus or DiffPool, merge clusters of nodes and tend to create counterintuitive edges or return dense graph representations that do not preserve any geometric structure.
 In comparison, our proposed methods, MagEdgePool and SpreadEdgePool, contract adjacent nodes during pooling and faithfully preserve graphs’ connectivities.
-Our edge-centric and structure-aware pooling methods then perform best as capturing the original graphs’ geometry for the motivating examples below.
+Our edge-centric and structure-aware pooling methods perform best at capturing the original graphs’ geometry for the motivating examples below.

 {{< centered-figure
     src="examples.png"
     alt="Examples of pooled graphs"
     width="95%"
     border-weight="1.5px"
-    caption="**Figure 2.** Examples of pooled graphs."
+    caption="**Figure 2.** Examples of pooled graphs using different pooling layers."
 >}}